mlpack/mlpack/doc/tutorials/ann.md

   void ComputeOutputDimensions()
   {
-    // Important: Call base class to ensure any internal state is initialized.
+    // Call base class to ensure internal state of ExampleLayer is initialized.
     LayerType::ComputeOutputDimensions();

     // Now overwrite the output dimensions.